Fresh brake pads ready for replacement

 In some car models, the very first thing you’ll notice is a service warning light on your dashboard, triggered by an electric brake sensor.
 This means your brake pads are wearing thin and it’s time to visit your dealer or local mechanic to get them inspected and quoted for replacement.

-Brake pads don’t typically cause noticeable braking issues unless they’re completely worn down past the manufacturer’s minimum thickness—usually around 2mm to 3mm (from the starting 12mm to 13mm).
-In some cases, if you find yourself needing to press the brake pedal harder to stop, the issue may not be the pads themselves but rather a problem with the power-assisted braking system.
+Brake pads don’t typically cause noticeable braking issues unless they’re completely worn down past the manufacturer’s minimum thickness, usually around 2mm to 3mm (from the starting 12mm to 13mm).

-Worn-out pads, however, can sometimes cause your car to pull to the left or right when braking, especially if one side is more worn than the other.
-Either way, it’s worth having a mechanic check things out.
+However, if you find yourself needing to press the brake pedal harder to stop, it’s a clear sign that your brake pads and discs are worn out.
+You’ll also notice that your car tends to pull to the left or right when braking, especially if one side is more worn than the other.
+If you’re unsure, it’s worth having a mechanic check things out.

 4. Soft and spongy brakes